fbpx

 • organization and training for community members on prevention basics and making referrals for treatment,

-• and by delivering substance abuse education and information on access to treatment with a focus on military veterans.
+• and by delivering substance use disorder education and information on access to treatment with a focus on military veterans.

 Volunteers age 55+ are serving through AmeriCorps Seniors programs, led by AmeriCorps, the federal agency for service, volunteering and civic engagement.